StarrLucky/Noswear_Java/README.md

+# Noswear project (shocking watch profanity tracking) voice recognition app
+Recognition profanity from live speech from microphone using Microsoft Congitive Services.

+# Manual from demo:
-# Quickstart: Recognize speech in Java on Windows, macOS, or Linux
+## Quickstart: Recognize speech in Java on Windows, macOS, or Linux

 This sample demonstrates how to recognize speech with the Speech SDK for Java on Windows, macOS or Linux.
 See the [accompanying article](https://docs.microsoft.com/azure/cognitive-services/speech-service/quickstart-java-jre) on the SDK documentation page which describes how to build this sample from scratch in Eclipse.